kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 ## Summary

-In this post we discussed for different levels of information representation:
+In this post we discussed four different levels of information representation:
 1. We started with the data formats in which protein structures are stored and transmitted and the evolution they underwent in the last decades.
 2. After that we looked at how both sequence and structure information can be converted into a format that can be used by machine learning algorithms, specifically the `atom14` and `atom37` format.
-3. Once inside the network, we discussed how different methods leverage this information differently, either via reference-based or reference-free methods, both looking at how we can deal with geometric information while respecting the symmetries inherent to it.
+3. Once inside the network, we discussed how different methods leverage this information differently, either via reference-based or reference-free methods, looking at how we can deal with geometric information while respecting the symmetries inherent to it.
 4. Finally, we looked at how different frameworks deal with the variable length of protein structures and how this affects batching behaviour.

-I hope that this post can shine some light not only which representations are used in which circumstances but also why.
+I hope that this post can shine some light not only on which representations are used in which circumstances but also why.
 If you have feedback let me know!